 A.3.4 Special Considerations – Springing and Ringing

-High frequency (springing and ringing) TLP responses are not amenable to numerical simulations, and are generally best estimated with model tests.
+High frequency (springing and ringing) TLP responses are not amenable to numerical simulations and are generally best estimated with model tests.
 Some means should be included in the long-term analysis to account for high frequency response contributions to peak loads in the tendon system.
 A commonly used method is parameterizing the high frequency response as a function of wave height and steepness based on previous model test results, and including a high frequency estimate for each sea state.

 A.3.5 Special Considerations – Eddy Currents

-The response based criteria method is especially useful in defining storm condition/eddy current combinations.
+The response-based criteria method is especially useful in defining storm condition/eddy current combinations.
 Loop current eddies are statistically independent of hurricane events, but the combination can produce quite high offsets in a TLP.
 The response-based criteria methods establish a rational and defined return period event for the combination of eddy and hurricane.
 This joint event is typically the controlling event for maximum offset.

 (informative) Commentary on Design of Tendon Porches